-Transposition of the great arteries is a serious but rare heart defect present at birth (congenital), in which the two main arteries leaving the heart are reversed (transposed).
-The condition is also called dextro-transposition of the great arteries.
-A rarer type of this condition is called levo-transposition of the great arteries.
+Transposition of the great arteries (TGA) is a serious, rare heart problem in which the two main arteries leaving the heart are reversed.
+The condition is present at birth, which means it's a congenital heart defect.

-Transposition of the great arteries symptoms include:
+Symptoms of transposition of the great arteries after birth include:

-Lack of appetite
+- Lack of appetite.

-Poor weight gain
+- Poor weight gain.

 When to see a doctor